 Peter represents institutional and individual clients in all aspects of employment, commercial, construction and probate-related disputes, including trials, arbitrations, mediations and administrative proceedings.
 He draws upon his trial experience to evaluate the unique challenges facing each client, and to identify strategies geared to attain each client’s goals.
 Peter counsels clients that include large and mid-sized public and private companies, nonprofit organizations, financial institutions, venture capital groups, and individuals.

 In employment matters, Peter has extensive experience representing clients in employment actions, including those involving claims of discrimination, retaliation, wrongful termination, wage and hour violations, and breaches of non-competition agreements.
 He also advises human resource personnel in developing human resource policies and practices, in an effort to avoid lawsuits in the first place.
 Regarding commercial litigation, Peter has handled a broad range of disputes.
 He has tried cases involving claims of unfair competition and breach of fiduciary duty, and he has represented manufacturing clients in disputes concerning license agreements.

-Peter’s fiduciary and probate litigation practice involves the representation of institutional and individual trustees, beneficiaries, fiduciaries, personal representatives and creditors in a wide array of probate controversies, including contested conservatorships, testamentary and inter vivos transfer disputes, trust construction, fiduciary liability claims, accounting proceedings and contested powers-of-attorney.
-He has trial experience representing individuals in estate proceedings and has significant experience representing clients in multi-jurisdictional, complex estate disputes.
+In the probate field, Peter has represented institutional and individual trustees, beneficiaries, fiduciaries, personal representatives and creditors in a wide array of probate controversies involving estate administration, conservatorships, testamentary and inter vivos transfer disputes, trust construction, fiduciary liability claims, accounting proceedings, and contested powers-of-attorney.

 - American Bar Association, Litigation Section